-The Diocese of Jalandhar (this name Jullundur is now officially changed to Jalandhar) is one among the current one hundred and forty eight Dioceses in India.
+The Diocese of Jalandhar (this name Jullundur is now officially changed to Jalandhar) is one among the current one hundred and seventy four Dioceses in India.
 It is situated in the North West of India, and its area comprises the civil districts of Amritsar, Faridkot, Ferozepur, Gurdaspur, Hoshiarpur, Jalandhar, Kapurthala, Ludhiana, Moga, Muktsar, Nawanshahar, Tarn Taran and Anandapur Sahib Tehsil of Ropar District in the State of Punjab and and Chamba, Hamirpur, Kangra and Una in Himachal Pradesh.
 The estimated area of the Diocese is 51120 Sq.
 Kms.

 Until the Partition of 1947, this area was part of the Diocese of Lahore, looked after by the Capuchin missionaries of the Belgian Province.
 On January 17, 1952 the Apostolic Prefecture of Jullundur was created by the Apostolic Constitution “Inter Ceteras Curas” of Pope Pius XII.
 It was entrusted to the British Province of the Capuchins, and Msgr.
 Francis Alban Swarbrick OFM Cap., was made the Prefect.